-RESEARCH FELLOWS
+VISITING FELLOWS

-Each year the Institute may welcome as research fellows a number of scholars, church musicians, pastors, artists, or otherwise professionally qualified persons who have clearly articulated research projects.
+Each year the Institute may welcome as visiting fellows a number of scholars, church musicians, pastors, artists, or otherwise professionally qualified persons who have clearly articulated research projects.
 Appointment may be for one term or an academic year.
-Research fellows have access to the libraries of the University and may audit classes with the permission of the instructor.
+Visiting fellows have access to the libraries of the University and may audit classes with the permission of the instructor.
 They are not candidates for degrees and receive no academic credit.
-Regular tuition will be charged, but under certain circumstances the tuition may be waived.
-In this case, there is a fee of \$150 per term.
-Research fellows are encouraged to participate as fully as possible in the life of the Institute, particularly the Colloquium, where they may be invited to share the results of their works in progress.
+There is a fee of \$150 per term.
+Visiting fellows are encouraged to participate as fully as possible in the life of the Institute, particularly the Colloquium, where they may be invited to share the results of their works in progress.
 Inquiries about appointment to this program should be addressed to the Office of Admissions of the Institute.